iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 workspace, DVC can create reflinks or other file link types.

 > When reflinks are not supported by the file system, DVC defaults to copying
-> files, which doesn't save file storage.
+> files, which doesn't optimize file storage.
 However, it's easy to enable other
 > file link types on most systems.
 See
 > [File link types](/docs/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)
 > for more information.